lucasjoliveau/doc/fr/developer/reference/backend/orm.md

 `Dates` and `Datetimes` are very important fields in any kind of business application.
-Their misuse can create invisible yet painful bugs, this section aims to provide Odoo developers with the knowledge required to avoid misusing these fields.
+Their misuse can create invisible yet painful bugs, this section aims to provide Konvergo ERP developers with the knowledge required to avoid misusing these fields.

 When assigning a value to a Date/Datetime field, the following options are